Press Release: GLMCC & Birmingham Mosques Join Call to Save LivesAssima Alam

 We believe that these actions could be crucial in saving lives and to help to build up plasma

-supplies for any second wave of COVID 19.
+supplies for any second wave.

 • Green Lane Mosque and Community Centre, Small Heath, Birmingham